 - The processing is necessary for compliance with legal obligations to which we are subject (e.g. MLR 2017); or

 - The processing is necessary for the purposes of the following legitimate interests which we pursue.
 It is a requirement of our contract with you that you provide us with the personal data that we request.
 If you do not provide the information that we request, we may not be able to provide professional services to you.
 If this is the case, we will not be able to commence acting or will need to cease to act.

 Persons/Organisations to Whom We May Give Personal Data

 - Any third parties with whom you require or permit us to correspond;

 - An alternate appointed by us in the event of incapacity or death;

 - Professional indemnity insurers;

-- Our professional body the Association of Chartered Certified Accountants and/or the Office of Professional Body Anti-Money Laundering Supervisors (OPBAS) in relation to practice assurance and/or the requirements of MLR 2017 (or any similar legislation); or
+- Our professional bodies which include the Association of Chartered Certified Accountants, The Institute of Chartered Accountants England and Wales (ICAEW) and the Association of Accounting Technicians (AAT).
+The Office of Professional Body Anti-Money Laundering Supervisors (OPBAS) in relation to practice assurance and/or the requirements of MLR 2017 (or any similar legislation); or

 - Any third party quality assurance assessors.